mangwu/antd-theme-generator-fit5/README.md

-# antd-theme-generator
+# antd-theme-generator-fit5

+This project forks from [ant-theme-generator](https://github.com/mzohaibqc/antd-theme-generator) to address the issue of removing less after upgrading to version 5 of antd, which prevents the old project from generating theme files through `antd.less`

-This script generates color specific styles/less file which you can use to change theme dynamically in browser
+This script generates color specific styles/less file which you can use to change theme dynamically in browser.

 ## Example: